-c.10 There were 115 events reported outwith the top five events reported.
+c.10 There were 123 events reported outwith the top five events and Mortality events reported.
 These are listed in the chart below.

 Significant Adverse Event Reviews

 c.11 There are currently two active Significant Adverse Event Reviews in Dundee HSCP.
 One of these is now ready to be signed off.
 Once complete, a learning summary will be shared with the committee.